Mauker1/MaterialSearchView/README.md

 ## Usage

-To open the search view on your app, add the following code to your layout:
+To open the search view on your app, add the following code **to the end of your layout**:

 ```xml
 <br.com.mauker.materialsearchview.MaterialSearchView